fed/blog/src/pages/blog/css-specificity.md

 -   2: number of classes, attributes, and pseudo-classes
 -   2: number of elements and pseudo-elements

+## What do we do with these values?

+How do we compare them?

 Credits: https://egghead.io/lessons/css-understand-css-selector-specificity

 Delete this gist later: https://gist.github.com/fknussel/6512274dc8d80b246379bc87a65483c1